Grand Waterfront: History

 The site was formerly the southern plant of the Ma Tau Kok towngas factory, owned by Hong Kong and China Gas.
 It was shut down in the 1990s.
 Height restrictions across Kowloon were relaxed following the 1998 closure of nearby Kai Tak Airport.
 Henderson Land, which owns part of the Hong Kong and China Gas Company, applied to the Town Planning Board to allow for high-rise residential development on the site.

 The complex was designed by DLN Architects of Hong Kong.
 The main contractor was Heng Shung Construction, a subsidiary of Henderson Land.

 As part of the launch of the project, in August 2006, Jennifer Hawkins became the ambassador for the development.
 Full front page colour photographs of her appeared as advertisements in several Chinese-language newspapers; minute-long advertisements for the development were aired on primetime television in Hong Kong featuring Hawkins.

 Characteristics and features

 Grand Waterfront has a total gross floor area of approximately 103100 sqm occupying a site of 12126 sqm.
 It has five residential blocks housing 1,782 units, a shopping centre, and a 268-space car park.

 The residential blocks have 52 storeys (51 with residential flats, plus the lobby level).
 As some floor numbers are omitted for superstitious reasons, the topmost floors are labelled as the 62nd storey.

 The two-level shopping centre, called Grand Waterfront Plaza, has a floor area of approximately 150000 sqft.
 It has approximately 50 shops.
 The largest anchors are Wellcome Superstore and Victoria Harbour Restaurant.

 Transport

 The estate is adjacent to Kowloon City Ferry Pier and the Kowloon City Ferry Pier Bus Terminus.

+Grand Waterfront is approximately 0.9 km from the Exit A of To Kwa Wan MTR station.
+It takes around 10-min walk to the station.